 Creating a budget in advance will help you identify how much money you will need to meet such financial commitments as payroll, rent and inventory.
 With the unpredictability of today’s economic landscape, you will want to plan for several different potential scenarios.
 This way you will have backup plans and budgets fleshed out ahead of time.

-To manage short-term costs, get a business credit card.
+To manage short-term costs, get a small business credit card.
 Not only are they safe and convenient payment tools, but they are also specifically designed with the small-business owner in mind.
 They tend to have large credit limits, and you can buy what you need without using up all your capital.
 Plus, you can pay over time if necessary.

 The perks, rewards and benefits are different from what a personal card offers, too.
 “Using a business credit card as the primary purchasing solution for business expenses like inventory, equipment, software, advertising and shipping could mean thousands of dollars back to your business in the form of rewards,” says Mahmoud.
 When cash is tight in the beginning phases of your business, rewards that you can reinvest will offer some financial relief.

 To keep everything in order, consider investing in accounting software such as QuickBooks or FreshBooks.
 However, do not hesitate to hire an accountant if you’re out of your depth.
 “If you struggle at all or simply don’t have the time to dedicate to managing your finances and sticking to a budget, that’s a sign to bring on an expert,” says Mahmoud.

 The bottom line